 Pennon’s head office Peninsula House was refurbished to BREEAM Very Good standard in 2011.
 Our certificate can be found here.

-For our further details of our performance across a range of environmental metrics, read more in our ESG Databook
+For further details on our performance across a range of environmental metrics, read more in our ESG Databook.

 Environment - Reducing our Environmental Impact